On a spectral sequence for the cohomology of infinite loop spaces: Simplicial Commutative -Algebras

+\begin{remark} For any $x$ in $\pi_{*}A$ in positive degree we have $x^{2} = 0$.
+Thus (iii)(1) and (iii)(2) imply that the top operation $\delta_{n}$ on $\pi_{n}$ is a divided square, whence the name ``higher divided squares'' for the $\delta_{i}$-operations. \end{remark}

 Dwyer proves Theorem~\ref{thm:deltaprops} by computing the homotopy groups in the universal case, namely the symmetric algebra $s(V)$ on a simplicial vector space $V$.
-In this subsection we recall the result of this computation, as well as the analogous result for exterior algebras (both of which are originally due to Bousfield~\cite{BousfieldOpsDerFtr}), and observe how these generalize to the graded case.
+We will now recall the result of this computation, as well as the analogous result for exterior algebras (both of which are originally due to Bousfield~\cite{BousfieldOpsDerFtr}).
+To state this we make use of the following theorem of Dold: \begin{thm}[Dold~{\cite[5.17]{DoldSymmProd}}] Let $\Vect$ be the category of $\F$-vector spaces, and $\grV$ that of graded $\F$-vector spaces.
+For any functor $F \colon \Vect^{\times n} \to \Vect$ there exists a functor $\mathfrak{F} \colon \grV^{\times n} \to \grV$ such that for $V_{1},\ldots,V_{n}$ simplicial $\F$-vector spaces there is a natural isomorphism